Lotf Ali Khan: Reign

 In a pivotal battle near Persepolis whose outcome would determine the leadership of the nation, Lotf Ali Khan gained the upper hand over the much larger Qajar army, launching a nighttime raid on the main camp of the Agha Mohammad Khan.
 As the Qajar soldiers scattered, Lotf Ali assumed Agha Mohammad Khan had fled with them and that the camp was secured.
 He forbade his men from plundering the camp and withdrew to wait for sunrise.
 But Agha Mohammad Khan had remained hidden in the royal pavilion.
 At dawn the call to prayer signaled that the Qajar army had regrouped.
 Lotf Ali Khan had no choice but to retreat.
 (An alternate version of this story suggests that Lotf Ali Khan was tricked into waiting until daybreak to enter the enemy camp on advice of a Qajar spy named Mirza Fathollah-e Ardelani.)

 He and his followers fled first to Kerman (1792), but with the Qajars in pursuit they were forced to Tabas.
 With the aid of a sympathetic governor in Tabas, Lotf Ali attempted without success to retake Shiraz.
 At this time, the former Zand capital was firmly under the control of Agha Mohammad Khan.
 In July 1792, the Qajar shah ordered the family and harem of Lotf Ali Khan and other Zand nobles and their families sent to his new capital, Tehran.

 Repelled in his effort to reclaim Shiraz, Lotf Ali Khan decided to travel east to Kandahar in modern-day Afghanistan to solicit the aid of Timur Shah, but after a few days he learned of Timur Shah's death.
-Feeling indecisive and depressed Lotf Ali Khan turned back.
+Indecisive and depressed, Lotf Ali Khan turned back.
 His spirits were restored by pledges of support from tribal leaders from Bam and Narmashir.
-Bolstered by an additional 1,000 horsemen Lotf Ali Khan took Kerman in 1794.
+Bolstered by an additional 1,000 horsemen, Lotf Ali Khan took Kerman in 1794.
 He held the city for four months against Agha Mohammad Khan and a large army.
-During this time gold coins were struck in Kerman in tribute to the Zand leader.
+During this time, gold coins were struck in Kerman in tribute to the Zand leader.
 One of these coins found its way to Agha Mohammad Khan who was so enraged that he sent orders that Fatollah Khan, the son of Lotf Ali who had been taken to Tehran with other Zand nobility, was to be castrated.
 As the siege of Kerman wore on, some troops became disaffected and ultimately opened the citadel gates to the Qajar army.
 After a three-hour battle Lotf Ali fled by night to Bam.